-He started with a call to George VI, obviously.
+He started with a call to Princess Elizabeth, obviously.

-“They thought the King of England should be informed,” McBride says.
+“They thought she should be informed,” McBride says.
 “Back then, you had to go through operators and everything.”

 Somehow — there might have been some liquor involved, who can say — the Pikes convinced the international operator that the call was a life-and-death matter of international importance.

-“I’m not sure when we got through to someone at Buckingham Palace, but we asked to speak to the King and they said ‘the King is still asleep and cannot be disturbed,'” McBride says.
-“We said ‘well, tell him that Auburn beat Alabama 14-13, War Eagle!’
-I’m not sure if he ever got the message.”
+“I’m not sure when we got through to someone at Buckingham Palace, but we asked to speak to Queen Elizabeth” — she was actually still Princess Elizabeth at the time — “and they said ‘she is still asleep and cannot be disturbed,'” McBride says.
+“We said ‘well, tell her that Auburn beat Alabama 14-13, War Eagle!’
+I’m not sure if she ever got the message.”

 Maybe he’ll have a reason try the palace again tomorrow night.